-This Handbook is also available electronically:

-Washtenaw Intermediate School District (washtenawisd.org)
+This Handbook is also available electronically: Washtenaw Intermediate School District (washtenawisd.org)

-\When viewing or printing the PAC Handbook please note that the PAC Representatives & Special Education Administrators, and Washtenaw County Area Family Support Groups' information is updated often, so please check the PDF links for the most current versions\
+When viewing or printing the PAC Handbook please note that the PAC Representatives & Special Education Administrators, and Washtenaw County Area Family Support Groups' information is updated annually- check the PDF links for the most current versions

-WISD has additional resources available on its web site: Washtenaw ISD
+WISD has additional resources available on its web site: Washtenaw ISD.
 Your local school district has an Assistive Technology Team that may help you with an assistive technology evaluation.
 This evaluation may help your student at home, in school, and in the community.
 Some examples of Assistive Technology include: pencil grips, computer mouse, sensory items, specialized computer screens, adaptive keyboards, computer software, and augmentative communication devices.
-You may access the WISD Assistive Tech web site:

-Assistive Technology - Instruction & Assessment - Special Education - Administrative

-Departments - Services - Washtenaw ISD
+You may access the WISD Assistive Tech website: Assistive Technology - Instruction & Assessment - Special Education - Administrative Departments - Services - Washtenaw ISD

 Michigan Alliance for Families provides information, support and education to families of children and adults with disabilities from birth to age 26 who are in the educational system.
 The purpose of the project is to increase the involvement of families in their children's education and the educational system in general.
 This statewide initiative achieves this through an information, support, and resource center; regional sites that can more personally address families' needs; and leadership mentoring and support.
-Call 1-800-552-4821 or access the web site:

-Michigan Alliance for Families
+Call 1-800-552-4821 or access the web site: Michigan Alliance for Families http://reg.abcsignup.com/view/view_month.aspx?as=50&wp=380&aid=WISD

-Be sure to check out the Professional Development Workshops, many are open to interested parents and can provide helpful information about a variety of topics, through the WISD web site:
+Be sure to check out the Professional Development Workshops, many are open to interested parents and can provide helpful information about a variety of topics, through the WISD website: